scionproto/scion/doc/manuals/router.rst

 .. program:: router-afxdp-options

-.. option:: queue = [<uint32>, ...]
+.. option:: rx_queues = [<uint32>, ...]

-   Explicit list of NIC receive queue IDs to bind AF_XDP sockets to.
+   Explicit list of NIC queue IDs to use for receiving packets.
+Each listed queue gets an AF_XDP socket with a receiver goroutine, and incoming packets on that queue are dispatched to the appropriate link.

-   Each queue gets its own socket and a dedicated pair of goroutines (one for receiving, one for sending).
+   Can be combined with ``tx_queues`` to configure RX and TX independently (e.g. when a NIC has more RX queues than TX queues).

+   If omitted, RX queues are auto-detected from ``/sys/class/net/<interface>/queues/rx-*``.

+.. option:: tx_queues = [<uint32>, ...]

+   Explicit list of NIC queue IDs to use for sending packets.
+Outgoing packets are distributed across these queues via a flow hash to prevent reordering.

+   Can be combined with ``rx_queues`` to configure RX and TX independently.

-   If omitted, all available receive queues are auto-detected from ``/sys/class/net/<interface>/queues/``.
+   If omitted, TX queues are auto-detected from ``/sys/class/net/<interface>/queues/tx-*``.

 .. option:: prefer_zerocopy = <bool> (Default: true)